projectara/greybus-spec/source/special.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The Greybus control probe request is sent only by the SVC.
-It supplies the endo ID, which defines the size of the endo and the positions available to hold modules.
+It supplies the Endo ID, which defines the size of the Endo and the positions available to hold modules.
 It also informs the module via the interface ID the module location of the interface that receives the request.